bpampel/zettel/content/population_dynamics_21-08-31.md

 ---

-## Some terms/definitions from PhD Thesis by Esteban Guevara Hidalgo
+## Some terms/definitions

+PhD Thesis by Hidalgo:[^hidalgo_2018]
-- Algorithms that do population control in a rare event setting are called **cloning algorithms**.
+- Algorithms that do population control in a rare event setting are also referred to as **cloning algorithms**.
 - Two variants: **non-constant** and **constant total population**: In his opinion the first is advantageous:
   - uniform **pruning**/**cloning** induces correlations into the dynamics
   - when populations are very fluctuating, finite-population effects cause problems (risk of population being wiped out by single clone)

+selection of alternative terms for the "birth/death" events:
+- kill / replicate
+- create / destroy
+- kill / duplicate
+alternative terms for the "particles":
+- clones
+- walkers (have actually not yet read this in a paper in the context of population dynamics)

 ### Large deviations
 > The mathematical theory of large deviations is concerned with the exponential decay of the probability of extreme events while the number of observations grows.[^mehl_2008]